1,3-Diphenyltriazene

 1,3-Diphenyltriazene is the organic compound with the formula PhN=N-N(H)Ph (Ph = C6H5).
 It is a prototypical triazene, i.e. a compound with the functional group RN=N-NR2.
-It is a pale yellow solid, prepared by the reaction of phenyldiazonium salts with aniline.
+It is a pale yellow solid, prepared by the reaction of phenyldiazonium chloride with aniline.
+It can be prepared from aniline in a one-pot reaction via partial diazotization.

 It is a planar molecule.
 The N-N distances are 1.287 and 1.337 Å.